-Because their work is of such a flawless grade, woodworkers tend to take on projects that are quite small (compared to, say, a house).
-They build tables, picture frames, lamps, dressers–and they will obsess over the end result.
+Because their work is of such a flawless grade, woodworkers tend to take on projects that are quite small.
+(Compared to, say, a house).
+They build tables, picture frames, lamps, dressers.
+Typically, they obsess over the end result.

+Primarily, because they love it!
 These craftsman rarely make much money from their projects.
-Only the absolute top tier of woodworkers can get legitimately wealthy from their work, and only then because their pieces are viewed as true art–items worthy of fetching gallery prices.
+Only the absolute top tier of woodworkers get legitimately wealthy from their work.
+And then, only then because their pieces are viewed as true art.
+Those items fetch gallery prices.

 (The most celebrated American woodworker of the last 100 years is undoubtedly Sam Maloof.
-Eleven presidential butts have sat in his famous long-tail rocking chairs at the White House.
+Eleven presidents have sat in his famous long-tail rocking chairs at the White House.
 If you haven’t seen Sam Maloof’s deceptively elegant furniture, do yourself a favor and check it out.
-The documentary below is excellent as well.)

 Self-identified woodworkers often wont take on generic carpentry work.
 And, most carpenters simply aren’t capable of producing high-end woodworking.